Tests for comparing time-invariant and time-varying spectra based on the Anderson-Darling statistic: Numerical examples

 From Table~\ref{tab:tab_simulatedrejectionprobofcomptimevaryingspectra}, we can see that the empirical size is close to the nominal level for all models considered.
 From Table~\ref{tab:tab_simulatedrejectionprobofcomptimevaryingspectra2}, we can also observe that all deviations from equality of time-varying spectra are detected with reasonably large probabilities.
-Moreover, the proposed test outperforms the competitions based on the maximum of Pearson statistics proposed by \cite{ZhangTu2016}.
-Models~N-O and Q-R were also employed in the simulation studies of \cite{ZhangTu2016}, with identical settings.
-By comparing Table~\ref{tab:tab_simulatedrejectionprobofcomptimevaryingspectra2} with Tables~3-4 of \cite{ZhangTu2016}, we find for each parameter setting, the test (\ref{eqn:testmethod_stationary}) has higher empirical power than its counterpart test proposed by \cite{ZhangTu2016}.
-When applied to testing the null (\ref{eqn:nullhypothesis_equalityofspectraldensities}), the statistic (\ref{eqn:teststatisticofnonstationarycase}) also outperforms the statistic (3.1) of \cite{ZhangTu2016}.
+Moreover, the proposed test outperforms the competitions based on the maximum of Pearson statistics proposed by \cite{ZhangTu2018}.
+Models~O-P and R-S were also employed in the simulation studies of \cite{ZhangTu2018}, with identical settings.
+By comparing Table~\ref{tab:tab_simulatedrejectionprobofcomptimevaryingspectra2} with Tables~II and S.2 of \cite{ZhangTu2018}, we find for each parameter setting, the test (\ref{eqn:testmethod_stationary}) has higher empirical power than its counterpart test proposed by \cite{ZhangTu2018}.
+When applied to testing the null (\ref{eqn:nullhypothesis_equalityofspectraldensities}), the statistic (\ref{eqn:teststatisticofnonstationarycase}) also outperforms the statistic (3.1) of \cite{ZhangTu2018}.
+It is unsurprising that the empirical power for Model~P is higher since the model does not satisfies the needed conditions in Theorem~\ref{thm:thm3.2nonstationary}.
+However, it is interesting to find that the empirical size is still close to the nominal level when the marginal spectral densities are equal but vary abruptly with respect to time $t$, by the simulation result of Model~N. Due to this, we make the conjecture that the result of Theorem~\ref{thm:thm3.2nonstationary} still holds even under some weaker conditions than the smoothing ones that given by (\ref{eqn:condnonstationary2}) and (\ref{eqn:condnonstationary3}).